dunderlabs/pygalume/README.rst

 Here you can see pygalume in action.
 How to get a lyric from your favorite artist?

-  Pygalyme works offline for those lyrics you had already searched for.
+  Pygalume works offline for those lyrics you had already searched for.

 Note: if the artist's name or music have more than one word, wrap it with double quotes.